Canon 7D vs Panasonic G90

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D and Panasonic Lumix DC-G90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G90 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the G90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.